 Dental hygiene training programs are available as certificate, associate's degree and bachelor's degree programs, though associate's programs are the most common.
 These programs are widely available at community colleges and vocational schools.
 Dental hygiene programs teach students several aspects of dental hygiene, including dental technology, the application of dental materials, oral health promotion, dental terminology and the incorporation of dental hygiene laws according to state law.

 - Ensure the program is accredited.
 Any prospective program should be accredited by the American Dental Association Commission on Dental Accreditation.
-This assures the student has learned federal and state laws and can be eligible for licensure upon graduation, according to the BLS.
+This assures the student has learned federal and state laws and can be eligible for licensure upon graduation.

 Step 2: Become Licensed

-State license is required for all dental hygienists.
-Although state licensure processes vary, they typically require applicants to have completed an accredited program and include completing a written test as well as supervised practical hours.
-Earning licensure confers the Registered Dental Hygienist (RDH) designation.
+State licensure is required for all dental hygienists.
+Although state licensure processes vary, they typically require applicants to have completed an accredited program, passed a written test, and completed supervised practical hours.

 Step 3: Obtain Employment

 Restorative dentistry programs are available for currently licensed dental hygienists who want to improve their knowledge and skills in the field.
-In addition to learning about restorative dental procedures, students in this program can learn about administering local anesthesia and nitrous oxide.
+In addition to learning about restorative dental procedures, students in these programs can learn about administering local anesthesia and nitrous oxide.

 - Get Certified.
-Depending on the state, students who complete this program may be eligible to take the Western Regional Examining Board's examination for state certification in restorative dental practice.
-Some states may require dental hygienists to earn certification prior to handling any restorative dental duties.
+Depending on the state, students who complete these programs may be eligible to take the Western Regional Examining Board's examination for state certification in restorative dental practice.
+Some states require dental hygienists to earn certification prior to handling any restorative dental duties.
 Earning certification can provide more job opportunities and career advancement for restorative dental hygienists.